Uninett/nav/doc/intro/getting-started.rst

 1. Click the :guilabel:`Management Profile` tab and then the sub-tab :guilabel:`Add new management profile`.
-2. Choose and fill out a unique name for your profile, e.g. ``Default SNMP v2c read-only profile``, and add an optional description of it.
+2. Choose and fill out a unique name for your profile, e.g. ``Default SNMP v2c read-only profile``, and optionally add a description of it.
 3. Select ``SNMP`` from the :guilabel:`Protocol` dropdown menu.
 An :guilabel:`SNMP Configuration` form will appear to the right.
 4. Ensure ``v2c`` is selected from the :guilabel:`Version` dropdown, and put